An End-to-End Learning Approach for Solving Capacitated Location-Routing Problems: Abstract

 \section{Abstract}

-The capacitated location-routing problems (CLRPs) are classical problems in combinatorial optimization, which require simultaneously making location and routing decisions.
-In CLRPs, the complex constraints and the intricate relationships between various decisions make the problem challenging to solve.
-With the emergence of deep reinforcement learning (DRL), it has been extensively applied to address the vehicle routing problem and its variants, while the research related to CLRPs still needs to be explored.
-In this paper, we propose the DRL with heterogeneous query (DRLHQ) to solve CLRP and open CLRP (OCLRP), respectively.
-We are the first to propose an end-to-end learning approach for CLRPs, following the encoder-decoder structure.
-In particular, we reformulate the CLRPs as a markov decision process tailored to various decisions, a general modeling framework that can be adapted to other DRL-based methods.
-To better handle the interdependency across location and routing decisions, we also introduce a novel heterogeneous querying attention mechanism designed to adapt dynamically to various decision-making stages.
-Experimental results on both synthetic and benchmark datasets demonstrate superior solution quality and better generalization performance of our proposed approach over representative traditional and DRL-based baselines in solving both CLRP and OCLRP.
+The capacitated location-routing problem (CLRP) is a classical problem in combinatorial optimization, which requires simultaneously making location and routing decisions.
+In CLRP, the complex constraints and the intricate relationships between various decisions make the problem challenging to solve.
+With the emergence of deep reinforcement learning (DRL), it has been extensively applied to address the vehicle routing problem and its variants, while the research related to CLRP still needs to be explored.
+In this paper, we propose the DRL with heterogeneous query (DRLHQ) to solve the CLRP.
+To the best of our knowledge, this is the first end-to-end learning framework for CLRP based on an encoder-decoder architecture, which jointly learns location and routing decisions within a unified model.
+In particular, we reformulate the CLRP as a markov decision process tailored to various decisions, a general modeling framework that can be easily adapted to other DRL-based methods.
+To better handle the interdependency across location and routing decisions, we further propose a state-conditioned heterogeneous querying attention mechanism that constructs decision-specific queries from aggregated state representations and dynamically adapts across decision stages.
+Experimental results on both synthetic and benchmark datasets demonstrate superior solution quality and better generalization performance of our proposed approach over representative traditional and DRL-based baselines.